dr-jam/ObserverExercise/README.md

 By altering the `Color` in the `ColorBinding` asset within the Editor, the Pikmini should update their `Color` accordingly.

-### 1.2: The Pikmini, only watching sometimes now.
+### 1.2: Pikmini watching periodically.

-Turns out that watching something constantly can be a little offputting to both the Pikminis and the efficiency of your code.

-To fix this, use the `Throttle` field within the `MiniController.cs` to "throttle" how often a Pikmini should `Watch`.
+Constantly polling a value to check for changes is both computationally expensive and is taxing on the flighty Pikminis.
+To address this problem, the `Watch` function should be called less often.
+We will use use the `Throttle` field within the `MiniController.cs` to "throttle" how often a Pikmini should `Watch`:

-It should look something like:

 *  In `Update`, check to see if `TimeToWatch` is greater than `Throttle`.

-* If it is, then let the Pikmini `Watch`.
+* If it is, then let the Pikmini `Watch` and reset `TimeToWatch` to `0.0f`.

-* Reset `TimeToWatch`.
+* If it is not, add `Time.deltaTime` to `TimeSinceChecked`.

-If implemented correctly, the Pikmini should have a delay before their `Color` changes.
+If implemented correctly, the Pikmini should have a controllable delay before their `Color` changes.

 ## Stage 2: PubSub Pattern
 In this stage, This stage will focus on the Publisher/Subscriber variant of the Observer pattern as discussed in lecture.